divio/divio-cloud-docs/how-to/configure-celery.rst

 start up the monitoring container.

-* If you don’t want to use a monitoring container, please inform us, so that we can configure your application to start up without issuing the command (deployments will fail if the command fails)
+* If you don’t want to use a monitoring container, please inform us, so that we can configure your application to start up without issuing the command (deployments will fail if the command fails).
 * If you do want to use a monitoring container, you will need to add a ``celerycam`` management command to your application.
 The command needs to respond to the invocation: ``python manage.py celerycam --frequency=10 --pidfile=``.